rafalmiler77/WroRec/README.md

-This project is fetching users from Github API and renders some of users details.
+This React project is fetching users on input from Github API and renders some of users details.
+(Not yet finished)